 - A significant change in their business model or shift in focus can significantly hurt your revenues.

-- Marketplaces tend to give preferential marketing and promotional treatment to their best-selling partners, which can leave you to fend for yourself while still having to share revenue.
+- Marketplaces often give preferential marketing and support to their best-selling partners, which can leave you to fend for yourself while still having to share revenue.

 - Seller support is usually dismal if you are not a top provider.

 - Marketplaces may set a pricing range for your products/services, which may not align with your revenue and profit goals.